 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the District, assets and deferred outflows of resources of the District exceeded liabilities and deferred inflows of resources by \$39,479,027 as of June 30, 2018.
+In the case of the District, assets and deferred outflows of resources of the District exceeded liabilities and deferred inflows of resources by \$38,374,637 and \$39,479,027 as of June 30, 2019 and 2018, respectively.